wincent/masochist/content/blog/demons.md

 Sometimes you can feel such a disconnection that you wind up swimming in all these things without any of them really impinging on you.
 Even the great ones that should resonate with you, like "Done is better than perfect" (or the satirical inverse, "Perfect is way better than done"), and which should be a useful antidote to procrastination and paralyzing perfectionism.
 There are good messages in here, but you can become deaf to them.

-With time, however, and with the other techniques I've described in this post bringing my fear into line, I found that I was able to leverage the messages on these posts as mantras that I could repeat to myself, helping maintain in focus the things that really matter to be successful in this job, and without the harmful and distracting effects that you get when you look at everything through a lens of fear.
+With time, however, and with the other techniques I've described in this post bringing my fear into line, I found that I was able to leverage the messages on these posters as mantras that I could repeat to myself, helping maintain in focus the things that really matter to be successful in this job, and without the harmful and distracting effects that you get when you look at everything through a lens of fear.
 I no longer break into a sweat when I think "Focus on impact"; I just do it.

 ## Pressure valves